-I would like to thanks Alien Buddha Press for publishing her amazing (ahem) and oh so experimental debut pamphlet – Shapes of Motherhood.
+I would like to thanks Alien Buddha Press for publishing my amazing (ahem) and oh so experimental debut pamphlet – Shapes of Motherhood.

 Here’s a preview of this masterpiece – ’tis bleeding glorious “SPOTLIGHT: Shapes of Motherhood (Motherhood of Shapes) by Michelle Moloney King – Alien Buddha Press”

 Words of praise for Shapes of Motherhood